 Ohio Defensive Driving Course Eligibility

 Traffic diversion programs in Ohio are operated on the individual court level.
-That means requirements may vary between courts, so drivers who are eligible for the program in one county or municipality may not be eligible in another.
+That means requirements may vary between courts, so drivers eligible for the program in one county or municipality may not be eligible in another.
 However, most drivers charged with a minor traffic violation will be eligible.
 Restrictions on eligibility for the programs may include:

 - drivers without current automobile insurance